Who is Exempt from ADA Compliance

 Color contrast is the difference in light between a website’s foreground content (including text) and its background.
 Low color contrast can make text unreadable for people with low vision, color vision deficiencies, and other vision impairments.

 Many users can’t perceive content visually.
-If a website uses images to convey information (for example, with images of text, or images that provide important context for navigating the site), the images need accurate alternative text
+If a website uses images to convey information (for example, with images of text or images that provide important context for navigating the site), the images need accurate alternative text (also known as alt text).

-Adding alternative text is usually easy, but if businesses aren’t aware of the issue, they can’t address it.
-WebAIM estimates that over 50% of the top million home pages have missing alternative text for images.
+Adding alt text is usually easy, but if businesses aren’t aware of the issue, they can’t address it.
+WebAIM found that 21.6% of homepages have missing alt text, preventing users with visual disabilities or assistive technology users from interacting with the content.

 Issues with Keyboard Accessibility